SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

   servers (Using auto-scaling).
 How ansible will fetch IP_addresses dynamically ? we have a plugin called "aws ec2 inventory"
-- For example, If you want to run update to the all the web instances then "ansible-instance" should connect to AWS and fetch instances with Name "web" which are present in us-east-1 region.
+- For example, If you want to run update to the all the web instances then "ansible-instance" should connect to AWS and fetch instances with the Name "web" which are present in us-east-1 region.
 We use "aws ec2 inventory" plugin.
 Go through the "web.aws_ec2.yaml" file in the VS.
 - You can keep any name like "saikiran.aws_ec2.yaml" but file must end with ".aws_ec2.yaml"
 - Syntax of the above plugin is below, you can search in google.